Niagara-Wheatfield Central School District: Schools

 The school district operates six schools.

 Niagara-Wheatfield High School

 Niagara-Wheatfield High School is located at 2292 Saunders Settlement Road in Sanborn, New York and serves grades 9 through 12.
 The current interim principal is Jeffrey White.

 History

-Niagara Wheatfield High School was built and opened on September 8, 1958.
+Niagara Wheatfield High School opened on September 8, 1958 as Niagara Wheatfield Junior-Senior High School and was dedicated on April 12, 1959.
+The time capsule was buried in the cornerstone during the laying on June 8, 1958.

 Edward Town Middle School

 Edward Town Middle School is located at 2292 Sanders Settlement Road in Sanborn and serves grades 6, 7, and 8.
 The current principal is Eleanor Payne.

 History

-Edward Town Middle School was built in 1964 and opened in 1965.
-It was named for Edward Town in October 1965/April 1966, who helped organize the Niagara Wheatfield district.
+Edward Town Middle School opened on October 13, 1965 as Edward Town Junior High School and was dedicated on April 24, 1966.

 Colonial Village Elementary School

 Colonial Village Elementary School is located in Lewiston, and is located at 1456 Saunders Settlement Road.
 It serves grades K through 5.
 The current principal is Marissa Vuich.

 Errick Road Elementary

 Errick Road Elementary School is located at 6839 Errick Road in Wheatfield and serves grades K through 5.
 The current principal is Nora O'Bryan.